What does Spiritual Mastery mean to you?

 While I don’t judge others, I do review their actions…for rightness, for quality, and for value.
 I’m an eternal student and learn from everything and everyone around me.
 I have no need to judge any person for I know that innately all are good, even if their actions may demonstrate otherwise.

-Discrimination is the art of seeing.
-This is not seeing through the physical eyes, but with the inner eye, the spiritual eye – or third eye.
+To clearly see what’s true from what’s not, and to know what’s really going on, I have to step back (as in the Power to Withdraw).
+Detaching from my opinions, desires and from the situation, I perceive much more clearly.
+Interestingly, stepping back acts like a magnifying glass-I am able to focus on the whole picture and all of its parts…I understand the truth of it in a second.
+I attain certainty.
+I am not just seeing through the physical eyes, but with the inner eye, the spiritual eye – or third eye.
 This is the power of clarity, to see with different eyes and to hear with different ears.
 It is about trusting yourself even in the face of opposing opinions.
-It is the power to listen to what is known deep within.

 Discernment uses the capacity to see the three aspects of time: the past, the present, and the future to assess the best course of action.
 This power of the soul realizes that sometimes the best route is to take no action at all.